scottchen10/pico-ism330dlc/README.md

 ## Overview:

-A C libary for the Raspberry Pi Pico SDK to interface with the ST ISM330DLC iNEMO 6-axis inertial measurement unit (IMU).
+A C libary using the Raspberry Pi Pico SDK to interface with the ST ISM330DLC iNEMO 6-axis inertial measurement unit (IMU).
 The project contains a platform independent driver core (`/ism330dlc_driver`) with the platform abstraction being implemented in (`/platform`).
 A few basic examples in (`/examples`) can be used to verify the functionality of the project and your sensor.

 <blockquote>
 <b>Notice:</b> <br>